MontrealAI/agijobs-sovereign-labor-v0p1/docs/README.md

 ![Foundry](https://img.shields.io/badge/Foundry-stable-111111?logo=foundry&style=for-the-badge)
 ![License](https://img.shields.io/badge/License-MIT-blue?style=for-the-badge)

-> A living codex for the sovereign labor engine—the very machine engineered to let the owner reshape global labor economics, identity, and dispute flows in real time.
+> This codex narrates the present state of the sovereign labor engine—the machine engineered for the owner to steer global labor, treasury, and identity markets in real time.

 ---